stormpath/stormpath-console-guide/source/directories.rst

 .. _directories-creating-ldap:

-Creating an LDAP Directory
+Create an LDAP Directory
 --------------------------

 Link to agents.rst

 .. _directories-creating-saml:

-Creating a SAML Directory
+Create a SAML Directory
 -------------------------

 .. todo::